-K. OFFICE OF ADMISSIONS & RECORDS
+K. ADMISSIONS & RECORDS OFFICE

-The University of Guam Office of Admissions and Records mission is to provide efficient, timely and personable service to students, the campus community, and outside agencies; to consistently and fairly implement local, federal, and institutional credibility through the proper maintenance of the student academic transcript.
+The University of Guam, Admissions and Records Office mission is to provide efficient, timely and personable service to students, the campus community, and outside agencies; to consistently and fairly implement local, federal, and institutional credibility through the proper maintenance of the student academic transcript.